Moesif/moesif-developer-portal/README.md

 The `my-dev-portal-api` project is where the APIs and various other logic are contained.
 In this project, you’ll have connectivity to Moesif, Stripe, and Kong through various APIs.
 For example, the `/register` endpoint in this project contains the logic used to register a new user in the various systems that are part of the developer portal ecosystem.

 In addition, the `plugins` directory contains various plugins to provisions API keys such as for JWT and Kong.

+The `resources` directory contains additional files such as for AWS API Gateway

 ### Setting up the .env File